 In 2017 Ben started undergraduate studies at the Royal Welsh College of Music and Drama in Cardiff.
 Over four years he has had the privilege of playing in a wide range of ensembles at the college, covering many genres from jazz to orchestral and musical theatre to early music.
 A highlight of his time there was performing in the UK premier of the Hunchback of Notre Dame at the college.

 Ben is currently in the first year of his postgraduate degree at the Royal College of Music in London.
 He appreciates all that college life has to offer, including recent performances of Vaughan Williams Symphonies at the college with Sir Antonio Pappano and Jac van Steen.
 He looks forward to what the next two years of study will bring, both in and outside of the college.

-Tuba player Charlie Jones is from Macclesfield, Cheshire.
-He grew up playing in brass bands all across the north of England and became Principal Tuba of the National Children’s Brass Band of Great Britain in 2013, aged 14, before moving into the Youth Band the following year.
+Tuba player Jude Smith is from Macclesfield, Cheshire.
+He grew up playing euphonium and tuba in brass bands across the north of England and became Co-Principal Euphonium of the National Children’s Brass Band of Great Britain in 2017, aged 14, before switching focus to tuba.